Mikania vine

 Alert

-Be on the lookout for mikania vine.
-You must report all sightings within 24 hours.
+Be on the lookout for mikania vine and report any sightings immediately.

-Native to the Americas, mikania vine is a multi-stemmed perennial creeper and climber.
-It rapidly chokes and smothers areas it has colonised.
+Native to the Americas, mikania vine is a multi-stemmed perennial creeper and climber that rapidly chokes and smothers areas it has colonised.
+It is a category 2, 3, 4 and 5 restricted invasive plant under the Biosecurity Act 2014.

 Mikania vine is a serious weed in West Africa, India, South-East Asia, Indonesia and the Pacific Islands.
 In Australia, it has been found in North Queensland.
 Suitable growing conditions for mikania vine also exist in eastern Queensland, north-eastern New South Wales, northern Western Australia, and coastal regions of the Northern Territory.